vgupta117/assignment07/README.md

 Measure is the number of of characters in a line of text.
 Choosing a comfortable measure is important for readability.
 I set the max-width property to be 510 which will ensure the measure to be between 45 and 75 characters.

-In addition to the s
+In addition to the changes to the css styles, I also made minor changes to layout using the CRAP principles.
+I added images to provide